Azerbaijani troops monitor operational situation: Defense Ministry | News.az

 Azerbaijani troops monitor operational situation: Defense Ministry

-During the day on October 28 and night on October 29, the Armenian armed forces fired at the positions of the units of the Azerbaijan Army and human settlements in different directions of the front with various weapons, including artillery and missiles.
+During the day on October 29 and night on October 30, the Armenian armed forces fired at the positions of the units of Azerbaijan Army and Azerbaijan’s human settlements in different directions of the front with various weapons, including artillery and missiles.

-The combat operations continued mainly in the Khojavend, Fizuli, and Gubadli directions of the front.
-Armenian troops’ attempts to attack were resolutely prevented, the Azerbaijani Defense Ministry noted.
+The combat operations continued mainly in the direction of Aghdere, Khojavend and Gubadli.
+Attempts by the enemy to attack were strongly suppressed, the Azerbaijani Defense Ministry reported.

-As a result of retaliatory measures against the Armenian armed forces in various directions of the front, there are killed and wounded among the enemy's personnel.
+As a result of retaliatory actions against the Armenian armed forces in various directions of the front, some of the enemy's personnel were killed and wounded.

 At present, Azerbaijani troops are monitoring the operational situation.